JoshuaErne/manipulator_mpc/README.md

-# Obstacle avoidance with MPC
+# MPC approaches for collision free manipulator arm control

 ## Usage:
 1) Install dependencies (required only for running this in ROS)-